Infield fly rule: Rule

-The rule applies only when there are fewer than two outs, and there is a force play at third base (i.e., when there are runners at first and second base, or the bases are loaded).
-In these situations, if a fair fly ball is in play, and in the umpire's judgment is catchable by an infielder with ordinary effort, the umpire shall call "infield fly" (or more often, "infield fly, batter's out" or "infield fly if fair" when there is a chance of the ball drifting foul).
-When the rule is in effect, the batter will be out regardless of whether the ball is actually caught.
+The rule applies only when there are fewer than two outs, and there is a force play at third base (which means there are runners at first and second base, or the bases are loaded).
+The rule does not apply on line drives nor on bunt attempts.
+(See History, below.)

+When the rule is in effect, if a fair fly ball is in play, and in the umpire's judgment is catchable by an infielder with ordinary effort, the umpire shall call "infield fly" (or more often, "infield fly, batter's out" or "infield fly if fair" when there is a chance of the ball drifting foul).
+The batter will be out regardless of whether the ball is actually caught.
 Umpires typically raise the right arm straight up, index finger pointing up and call to signal the rule is in effect.

 If "infield fly" is called and the fly ball is caught, it is treated exactly as an ordinary caught fly ball; the batter is out, there is no force, and the runners must tag up.
 On the other hand, if "infield fly" is called and the ball lands fair without being caught, the batter is still out, there is still no force, but the runners are not required to tag up.
 In either case, the ball is live, and the runners may advance on the play, at their own risk.

 An infield fly may be declared by any umpire on the field.